-If you missed our very first Small Business School IRL event, we had the entire Paper + Craft Pantry team (Maggie, Emily, Chelsea and Pei) speaking a little on how our morning routines prove to be a crucial component to our success and daily productivity.
+If you missed our very first Small Business School IRL event, we decided to tackle the topic of creating a morning routine that sets you up for a day of productivity!
 After receiving a lot of great questions about what a “successful” morning routine looks like, we wanted to expand a little more on this topic for all of you (even the ones who were unable to attend in person)!

 As creative professionals, we definitely don’t abide by the typical 8 a.m. to 5 p.m. work week.
 However, we believe that a good morning routine transcends what job or career you have and is much more than what time or order you do it in!
 We're living proof that a finding a great morning routine can lend itself to motivating you to show up as your best self daily and to achieve steps toward your goals!
 Which, you will see, is a characteristic present in all of our mornings — giving ourselves permission to take space for ourselves, whether it’s 5 minutes or an hour.

 Now, we want to emphasize that we don’t have the secret to the “perfect” morning routine — to be honest, we’re not sure that even exists.
 Our morning routines are constantly evolving and even we sometimes steal a little extra sleep from our busy schedules!
-So, with that said, here’s a glimpse into our average, everyday morning:
+So, with that said, here’s a glimpse into what some morning's look like:

 What does a typical morning look like for you?